Strategic Policy Priorities

 - Trade & Investment

-Generally, commissions meet twice a year, often in conjunction with meetings and major events in the international calendar, organised by the UN or other relevant international institutions.
-Commissions vary in size and remit with the Banking and Arbitration and Dispute Resolution Commissions being the largest with up to 4-600+ members supported by a wide range of working groups and task forces working on policy issues.
+Commissions meet twice a year, in the spring and autumn, often in conjunction with meetings and major events in the international calendar, organised by the UN or other relevant international institutions.
+Commissions vary in size and remit, with the Banking and Arbitration and Dispute Resolution Commissions being the largest, comprising up to 600 members supported by a wide range of working groups and task forces addressing policy issues.
 UK business experts are drawn from the UK membership and formally nominated to represent the UK by the Secretary General.
-Commission representatives then input on behalf of the membership and feedback to committees post commission meetings.
+Commission representatives then input on behalf of the membership and provide feedback to committees post commission meetings.

 ICC Committees